After Michigan school shooting, experts question what could have prevented it

 Oxford Community Schools Superintendent Tim Throne has acknowledged that school officials met with the Crumbleys but said the shooting suspect had no disciplinary history.
 “No discipline was warranted,” Throne said in a video message Thursday night.

 On Saturday, Throne sent district parents a new statement with more details about how they handled the situation, and promised an independent investigation.
+Michigan Attorney General Dana Nessel said Sunday on Twitter that her office has reached out to offer help in conducting a “full and comprehensive” review of the shooting and events leading up to it.

-The new statement said that after discovering the Internet search for ammunition, a counselor and another staff member met with Crumbley, who said that he and his mother recently went to a shooting range and that shooting sports are a family hobby.
+The new district statement said that after discovering the Internet search for ammunition, a counselor and another staff member met with Crumbley, who said that he and his mother recently went to a shooting range and that shooting sports are a family hobby.
 The next day, his parents confirmed that account, Throne said.

 After the drawing was found, the superintendent said, Crumbley was immediately removed from the classroom and taken to a guidance counselor’s office, where he said the art was “part of a video game he was designing.”
 The parents were told that if they did not seek counseling for Crumbley within 48 hours, the school would notify Children’s Protective Services.